Skip to main content

 Creating a custom locator delegate involves:

-• Defining a specific selector (query string) strategy.
+• Defining the selector (query string) strategy.

 Example: data-test attribute locator delegates